gm-m/alias-search/README.md

 3. Open your browser's extension management page (`chrome://extensions`).
 4. Enable "Developer mode" (usually found in the top right corner).
 5. Click on "Load unpacked" and select the folder containing the extension files.
-6. Open the extension settings to add your preferred search aliases.
-7. Press the shortcut to open the search input, then use it to quickly access your aliases while browsing.

 ### For Firefox